roshannaik/castor/castor/trunk/README.txt

 ========================
 Please refer to the castor\docs directory for the following:

+  - "Whats new.txt" : Full list of the features introduced in Castor 1.1
   - Tutorial on Logic paradigm and Castor: CastorTutorial.pdf

   - Castor Reference Manual: CastorReference.pdf